Hurricane Harvey Response

 Only days after the storm EFCA Crisis Response partnered with Trinity Fellowship in Friendswood, Texas to be the hands and feet of Jesus.
 They helped us make our flooded building livable, and then brought in teams of volunteers from all over the country to live in our building and rebuild home Friendswood, Dickinson, and League City and Houston.

-Reach global crisis response has provided marvelous staff people for the last two years of our Friendswood response.
-These have included
+Reach Global Crisis Response provided marvelous staff people for the more than three years of our Friendswood response.
+These have included:

 Kat Welch, our site leader for the first two years, now heading up the ministry’s trauma care

-Sarah Davis, our current site leader, who first came to Friendswood in 2017 as an ordinary volunteer.
+Sarah Davis, our second site leader, who first came to Friendswood in 2017 as an ordinary volunteer.